What is the best age for a nose job?

 Types of Rhinoplasty

-- Faster and easier recovery period for the patient once the procedure is done
+- The faster and easier recovery period for the patient once the procedure is done

 - The surgery itself takes less time than other types of rhinoplasty